 We decided to leverage the tradition of Liberian storytelling to create stories that could be retold by TTMs and could convey the importance of planning for facility-based delivery.
 Liberian storytelling is a traditional improvisational and participatory oral art form used to share important lessons, oral history, and customs.
 To develop compelling and memorable stories in a familiar Liberian tradition that could impart important details about how to prepare and save for facility-based delivery, the project worked with Gbahtou Comgbaye, a Philadelphia-based Liberian storyteller.

-To explore Gbahtou’s other stories and learn more about our other facility-based delivery designs visit our design guide.
+To explore Gbahtou’s stories and learn more about our other facility-based delivery designs visit our design guide.